 - a.
 Lack of funds. - i.
 Reduction of staff from five to three. - ii.
 Reduced ability to travel to sites to assist in mediations with developers, planning departments, and Native Americans. - iii.
-Need for services of an archaeologist to assist in analyzing environmental documents and to conduct site inspections.
+Need for services of an archaeologist to assist in analyzing environmental documents and to conduct site inspections. - iv.

-- iv.
 Reduced flexibility to call emergency commission meetings. - b.
 One office in Sacramento that must serve the entire state. - i.
 Inability to disseminate information to Native Americans and hear concerns. - ii.
 Not accessible to all Native Americans. - iii.
 Not accessible to all developers and lead agencies. - c.
-Inability to hire outside legal counsel when implement Public Resources Code section 5097.97. - i.
-The Attorney General's staff cannot legally represent the NAHC in cases involving public property and other state agencies.3 i.
-Previous Mission Statement (1997 Strategic Plan)
+Inability to hire outside legal counsel when implementing Public Resources Code section 5097.97. - i.
+The Attorney General's staff cannot legally represent the NAHC in cases involving public property and other state agencies.4